VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs: Scope of the Eight Visual Knowledge Tasks

-\paragraph{Social Relation.} Social Relation inference is the capacity to discern interpersonal relationships and social dynamics (e.g., intimacy, dominance) from non-verbal cues.
-These cues include physical proximity (proxemics), gaze patterns, and body posture \citep{hall1966hidden, argyle1965eye}.
-For example, observing two individuals standing very close together, maintaining frequent eye contact, and having open body postures suggests a familiar and positive relationship, such as that between close friends.
-In contrast, two individuals maintaining a large distance, avoiding eye contact, and using closed postures (e.g., crossed arms) would suggest a more formal or distant relationship, like that between strangers.
+\paragraph{\textbf{Social Relation.}} Social Relation inference is the ability to identify interpersonal relationships and social dynamics from non-verbal cues such as physical proximity, gaze, posture, and interaction patterns~\cite{hall1966hidden,argyle1965eye}.
+For instance, two people standing close together with frequent eye contact and open posture may suggest familiarity, whereas large distance, gaze avoidance, and closed posture may indicate a more formal or distant relationship.

-\paragraph{Subjective Intention.} Subjective Intention involves reconstructing the underlying goals or motivations behind an observed action, moving beyond what a person is doing to infer why they are doing it \citep{dennett1987intentional}.
-This requires treating others as rational agents whose actions are driven by their beliefs and desires.
-For instance, if you see someone repeatedly failing to place a book on a high shelf, you infer their intention is to shelve the book, even though the action itself is unsuccessful.
-This is different from moral evaluation, which judges the rightness or wrongness of an intention; here, the task is simply to identify the goal itself \citep{piaget1965moral, brentano1995psychology}.
+\paragraph{\textbf{Subjective Intention.}} Subjective Intention involves reconstructing the goal or motivation behind an observed action~\cite{dennett1987intentional}.
+It asks not only what a person is doing, but why they are doing it.
+For example, if a person repeatedly tries to place a book on a high shelf, the intended goal is to shelve the book even if the action is unsuccessful.
+This differs from moral evaluation, which judges the rightness of an intention; here, the goal is simply to infer the intended action or motivation~\cite{piaget1965moral,brentano1995psychology}.